Holding crypto-assets through a company: IS, related-party transactions and interposition

 Buying and selling for oneself: not an economic activity for IAE purposes

 That criterion does not, on its own, resolve all corporate taxation, but it helps deflate the simplistic thesis that one’s own activity, however intense, necessarily turns the company into an operating business for all purposes.
-A company may be taxed under IS on its results with crypto-assets without that meaning that such holding or proprietary trading allows it to present itself as a robust business structure for the purposes of wealth tax, the family-business exemption or a defence against an interposition challenge.
+A company may be taxed under IS on its results with crypto-assets without that meaning that such holding or proprietary trading allows it to present itself as a solid business structure for the purposes of wealth tax, the family-business exemption or a defence against an interposition challenge.
 The nuance is useful, precisely, to avoid over-conclusions in either direction.

 Related-party transactions, substance and interposition risk